 Depending on how serious your stroke is you may stay in hospital for anything from a few days to a few months.
 You might move to a rehabilitation ward.
 You'll work with a team of health professionals specialising in stroke.

-Starting your recovery
+Starting your stroke recovery

 After having a stroke, your body will need time to heal and recover.